Thinking of joining us?

 Singing is good for health and wellbeing, it helps in recovering self-confidence - and it is fun.

-After cancer treatment or bereavement it is common to feel low and to lack confidence.
-The vision behind Rising Voices is to establish community choirs that can support people at such difficult times through meeting and singing together.
+After cancer treatment or a diagnosis of a life-limiting illness bereavement it is common to feel low and to lack confidence.
+Rising Voices can support people at such difficult times through meeting and singing together.

 It is about people living with cancer or its effects, not dying from cancer - the message all too prevalent in the press and TV.